hackebrot/poyo/README.md

     # allthethings
     'some:int': 1000000
     foo: "hallo #welt" #Inline comment :)
+    longtext: >
+        This is a multiline string.
+        It can contain all manners of characters.

+        Single line breaks are ignored,
+        but blank linkes cause line breaks.
     trueish: Falseeeeeee
     blog   : raphael.codes
     relative-root: /          # web app root path (default: '')